khzhang2/khzhang2.github.io/_pages/publications.md

 **Zhang, Kaihang**, Jintao Ke $^*$, Hai Wang, and Yafeng Yin.
 2023.
 "Operational strategy designs for on-demand food delivery services."
 - An early version of this work has been presented as an oral presentation at the 27th International Conference of Hong Kong Society for Transportation Studies (2023) in Hong Kong.
-- An early version of this work will be presented in the 103rd Transportation Research Board (TRB) Annual Meeting (2024) in Washington DC, US.
+- An early version of this work will be presented in the 103rd Transportation Research Board (TRB) Annual Meeting (2024) in Washington, DC.

 **Zhang, Kaihang**, and Jintao Ke $^*$.
 2023.
 "Three-sided network equilibrium model of on-demand food delivery services."
 - An early version of this work has been presented as a poster at the 27th International Conference of Hong Kong Society for Transportation Studies (2023) in Hong Kong.
-- An early version of this work will be presented in the 103rd Transportation Research Board (TRB) Annual Meeting (2024) in Washington DC, US.
+- An early version of this work will be presented in the 103rd Transportation Research Board (TRB) Annual Meeting (2024) in Washington, DC.

 ## Projects During Master's Study
 - Air Traffic Demand Forecasting Using Generative Models such as Variational Autoencoder (CE 260&290 Project at UC Berkeley), 2022 Spring